 - WLAN Enables the communication for the VAP wireless interface.
 (Default: Enabled) - WLAN Mode Defines the radio mode for the VAP interface.
-See "WLAN Mode" on page 5-21 for more information.
+See "WLAN Mode" on page 5-18 for more information.
 (Default: 802.11b/g/n Mixed) - WLAN Frequency The radio channel that the wireless AP/Router uses to communicate with wireless clients.
 When multiple access points are deployed in the same area, set the channel on neighboring access points at least five channels apart to avoid interference with each other.
 For example, you can deploy up to three access points in the same area using channels 1, 6, 11.
-Note that wireless clients automatically set the channel to the same as that used by the wireless AP/ Router to which it is linked.
+Note that wireless clients automatically set the channel to the same as that used by the wireless AP/Router to which it is linked.
 Selecting Auto Select enables the wireless AP/Router to automatically select an unoccupied radio channel.
-(The supported channels are dependent on the country code setting.) - Note: To US model owner: To comply with US FCC regulation, the country selection function has been completely removed from all US models.
-The above function is for non- US models only. - SSID Number Supported The number of wireless network interfaces (SSIDs) supported on the device.
-(Default: 1) - WLAN1 SSID / WLAN2 SSID The name of the wireless network service provided by the VAP.
+(The supported channels are dependent on the country code setting.) - SSID Number Supported The number of wireless network interfaces (SSIDs) supported on the device.
+(Default: 1; Options: 1 or 2) - WLAN1 SSID / WLAN2 SSID The name of the wireless network service provided by the VAP.
 Clients that want to connect to the network must set their SSID to the same as that of the VAP interface.
-(Default: "mr3306a1" for WLAN1; "mr3306a2" for WLAN2; Range: 1-32 characters)
+(Default: "SMC" for WLAN1; "SMC1" for WLAN2; Range: 1-32 characters)